Collection 8 - Blissymbolics Communication Institute - Canada

 Blissymbolics is an augmentative communication language, derived from an international semantic language developed in the 1940s by Charles K. Bliss (1897-1985), published in his book Semantography – Blissymbolics (1965).
 The language uses pictographic and ideographic symbols to convey meaning, with symbols representing specific words or concepts.

-After the successful response of Blissymbolics in OCCC classrooms, the Blissymbol program was formalized as an OCCC service called Blissymbolics Communication Service (BCS) in 1975.
-This program gained International recognition as a breakthrough for persons who were non-speaking.
-The BCS was later renamed to Augmentative Communication Service (ACS) in the 1980s with a broader communication mandate, and was supported by the Easter Seal Society (ESS) until 1991.
-When the ESS program was closed and this augmentative communication service became a program of Holland Bloorview Kids Rehabilitation Hospital.
+After the successful response to Blissymbolics in OCCC classrooms, the Blissymbol program was formalized as an OCCC service called Blissymbolics Communication Service (BCS) in 1975.
+This program gained international recognition as a breakthrough for persons who were non-speaking.
+The BCS was later renamed to Augmentative Communication Service (ACS) in the 1980s with a broader communication mandate, and was supported by the Easter Seal Society (ESS) until 1991, when the ESS program was closed.
+This augmentative communication service then became a program of Holland Bloorview Kids Rehabilitation Hospital.

 Blissymbolics programs have had many name changes through the decades.
 In 1975, BCI was established as the Blissymbolics Communication Foundation in order to separate the international administrative work of Blissymbolics from the services provided by the BCS.
 In 1980, BCF was renamed to Blissymbolics Communication Institute to clarify that the organization was not a foundation giving out grants.
 In 1987, the program was renamed to the Easter Seal Communication Institute (ESCI) to recognize the primary financial supporter of Bliss services, the Easter Seal Society.
 In 1994, the organization was renamed to Blissymbolics Communication International to recognize its primary mandate.
 In 2009, a process began in order to enable the Sweden Bliss organization to take on the international responsibilities.
 This agreement was completed in 2011, and the Sweden organization assumed the name, Blissymbolics Communication International, and acquired the worldwide authority to publish, teach and disseminate Blissymbols.
 The Canadian organization adopted the trade name of Blissymbolics Communication Institute – Canada (BCIC) in 2009, changing from its international mandate to providing resources and support for the Bliss community in Canada.
 Today, BCIC continues to support Bliss users and alumni.